neuroevolution-ai/NeuroEvolution-CTRNN_new/README.md

 python resuts_to_csv.py
 ```

 now you can open `output.csv` in libreoffice-calc.
+The hyperlinks in the plot-column don't get formatted when loading.
-You can format the hyperlinks to the plots such that they become clickable links,
+Libreoffice will recognize the hyperlinks when you enter the cell, add a space to the end and leave it again.
-which open the plots as images: https://ask.libreoffice.org/en/question/69088/calc-importing-csv-full-of-urls/
+When you then click the hyper links, a windows with the plot should open.

 Note: make sure the numbers are imported correctly.
 A comma can be a
 decimal separator, a thousands separator and a column separator.